 NOTE: THIS ARTICLE USES THE TERMINOLOGY FOR A BRICK BUILT CHIMNEY.
 FOR STONE PROPERTIES THE PROCESS IS THE SAME ALTHOUGH WHERE A BUILDER’S OPENING STARTS AND ENDS CAN BE A LITTLE LESS EASY TO DEFINE (no perfectly smooth walls to find).

+Image: Backboiler (usually two copper pipes exiting one end).
 If you puncture a back boiler that is connected to the water circuit then things will get very wet very quickly and the water can be scalding hot (if water is hot and keeps on coming then you are emptying your water cylinder which will be being replenished from a mains-fed storage tank above it).
 Even disconnected back boilers may still have a number of litres of water suspended in pipework.Some gas and electric fires will also have back boilers – these will likely have been removed with the units themselves but for open fires they are embedded in the excavation area.
 If you have had a cylinder removed then any back boiler will almost certainly be disconnected.
 There can though still be water in the leftover pipework.
 Skilled at plumbing?
 Drain down the system and remove the back boiler.
 Any doubts get a plumber in to advise.
-More about back boilers here.
 Do not throw copper back-boilers away as they fetch good money at the scrap merchants (£25-£35 as of July 2012).